Originally published in AffinityLive. One of the most important things you can do to ensure…

 Your financial model is your startup road map.
-Just as you wouldn’t hop into your car without your GPS to head off into the unknown, neither should you proceed with your business without going through the exercise of creating your financial model.
+Just as you wouldn’t hop into your car without your GPS to head off into the unknown, neither should you proceed with your business without going through the exercise of creating your startup financial model.
 Long before you’re reaching out to potential investors, you need a working financial model.

 So what is a financial model?
 At its simplest level, it’s just charting your cost and revenue projections for right now and for some time into the future (I recommend a 3-year model—no more than that).

 2. Give insight into your business model.
-A financial model forces you to think through all of the variables that affect the potential profitability of your business from staffing and professional service requirements to sales and marketing costs.
+A financial model forces you to think through all of the variables that affect the potential profitability of your business, from staffing and professional service requirements to sales and marketing costs.
 Your financial model serves as a foil to your business model, highlighting its strengths and weaknesses.
 This insight gives you valuable information that you can use to improve your business model.

 Contact Early Growth Financial Services for help identifying and calculating your key performance indicators.

 5. Validate your assumptions.
 Piggy-backing on the KPIs, another way of looking at it is that creating your financial model forces you to validate your assumptions.
 For example, when do you expect to start selling your product?
 How will your product be sold?
 Are you assuming your expenses will rise as your sales rise?
-Your financial model gives you the opportunity to trace these assumptions and determine whether they hold up or fall apart.
+Your financial model allows you to trace these assumptions and determine whether they hold up or fall apart.
 Because your financial model isn’t a one-and-done exercise, the ongoing efforts to create your model sets up a valuable iterative process in which you are continuously improving your assumptions.

 7. Satisfy investors.
 And yes, a financial model also exists to satisfy potential investors.
-They want to know that you have thought through the numbers, understand them intimately, and have clear—and realistic—financial goals..
-It also lets potential investors know why you’re asking for the funds that you are asking for—and how much they can expect to get as a return on their investment
+They want to know that you have thought through the numbers, understand them intimately, and have clear—and realistic—financial goals.
+It also lets potential investors know why you’re asking for the funds that you are asking for—and how much they can expect to get as a return on their investment.

-Your financial model is so much more than a mere accounting exercise; it’s an opportunity to show, with numbers, the very real potential of your business—and to proactively manage your growth.
+So the next time you’re struggling to learn how to do financial modelling for your startup, remember that it’s more than just a mere accounting exercise.
+Your financial model is an opportunity to show, with numbers and data, the very real potential of your business—and to proactively manage your growth.
 This quote from Guy Kawasaki sums it up best: “The point of financial projections is to tell a story with numbers—a story about opportunity, resource requirements, market forces, growth, milestone achievements, and profits.
 Your job is to create a numerical framework that complements and reinforces the vision you’ve painted with words.”